Predestination: Does God Choose Your Fate?

 God works in his own ways and in his own times, but his work is aimed toward one final outcome, his desire for all people to be saved: “For God has imprisoned all in disobedience so that he may be merciful to all.
 O the depth of the riches and wisdom and knowledge of God!
 How unsearchable are his judgments and how inscrutable his ways!” (verses 32-33).

-Even if God were to predestine some to damnation and some to salvation, it would be his right; pots don’t tell the potter how to make them.
+Even if God were to predestine some to destruction and some to salvation, it would be his right; pots don’t tell the potter how to make them.
 But the good news, the gospel truth, is that even though God has every right to destroy us all, he instead takes our sins on himself in Christ and forgives us and saves us.

-The "objects of God’s wrath" who were "prepared for destruction" in Romans 9:22 are unbelieving Israel, the same unbelieving Israel who will be "grafted back in" if they don’t persist in unbelief (11:23).
+The “objects of God’s wrath” who were “prepared for destruction” in Romans 9:22 are unbelieving Israel, the same unbelieving Israel who will be “grafted back in” if they don’t persist in unbelief (11:23).
 In other words, Romans 9:22 is not a proof that some people are predestined by God for damnation.
+We need to read the context to see Paul’s full teaching on it.

-Probably the best-known view on predestination is the one called "Calvinism."
+Probably the best-known view on predestination is the one called “Calvinism.”
 This view of predestination is named after the Reformation theologian, John Calvin.
 It was constructed in this form by some of his followers at the Synod of Dort in 1618, and is the general position of what are called Reformed churches, which includes many Presbyterians, Congregationalists and Dutch and German Reformed Churches.
+(However, many of the members of these churches are unaware of the doctrines that were so crucial in the formation of these denominations.)

 The Calvinist view, though there are variations, is usually defined using the acronym TULIP.
 It looks like this: